LindaNab/mecor/README.md

 The mecor Package
 =================

 This package for R implements measurement error correction methods provided in the tutorial by Nab, Groenwold, Welsing & van Smeden.
+The package mecor is currently under construction and more functionality will be released soon.

 Installation
 ============